JorgeOchoaReyes/SpellAnt/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [X] Set Global word set.
-- [ ] Set Global word set.
+- [ ] Get Random word set.
+- [ ] Ability to choose previous word sets from the past days
 - [ ] Store session of user with words they have found for a day
-- [ ] Ability to choose previous word sets from the past days